 Five Ifugao rice terraces are included on the Unesco Word Heritage list: Batad, Bangaan, Mayoyao, Hungduan and the Nagacadan terraces near Kiangan.
 Of those, Batad’s are the most famous, but Mayoyao gives Batad a run for its money.
-Mayoyao’s not covered here but is accessible from Banaue (three hours) or Santiago (five hours) in Isabela Province.
+Mayoyao is accessible from Banaue (three hours) or Santiago (five hours) in Isabela Province.

 The best starting point for treks in Kalinga is Tinglayen, 2½ hours north of Bontoc on the Chico River.
-Victor Baculi, the barangay captain of Luplupa (just across the hanging bridge from Tinglayen), can set you up with guides; look for him at the Luplupa Riverside Inn, which he owns.
+Victor Baculi, the barangay captain of Luplupa (just across the hanging bridge from Tinglayen), can set you up with guides; look for him at the Luplupa Riverside Inn, which is run by his son.

 Mt Pulag National Park

-Mt Pulag (2922m), considered sacred ground to the Ibaloi and Kalanguya, is the third-highest peak in the Philippines and anchors the Cordillera’s largest national park.
+Mt Pulag (2922m), sacred to the Ibaloi and Kalanguya, is the highest peak in Luzon and anchors the Cordillera’s largest national park.
 The Protected Areas Office in Ambangeg, 1½ hours south of Kabayan, doubles as the park’s visitor centre.
 There’s a hefty P950 entrance fee for nonresidents, payable here or at other points of entry.